Anders Sveaas' Almennyttige Fond

 • Easter gifts for children who have to spend the holidays in hospitals in Oslo and surrounding counties

-• Scholarships for young talented Norwegian musicians
+• Scholarships for young talented Norwegian and Nordic musicians

-The Foundation also owns one of Europes finest collections of antique Italian string instruments, which the foundation lends out to young talented Norwegian musicians.The collection consists of the following instruments:
+The Foundation also owns one of Europes finest collections of antique Italian string instruments, which the foundation lends out to talented Norwegian and Nordic musicians.
+The collection consists of the following instruments:

 • A. Stradivarius violin from 1689, "The Ragin Strad": Currently on loan to Miriam Helms Ålien